 The SoCalGas system continues to operate at less than full capacity due to a significant number of pipeline outages and continuing restrictions on use of the Aliso Canyon natural gas storage facility.
 Extensive natural gas pipeline outages increase reliability risk.
 Challenges stem primarily from continuing outages on four key natural gas pipelines, which will make it difficult for SoCalGas to meet demand through a combination of flowing supplies and stored gas to ensure energy reliability throughout the winter.
 The reduction in flowing pipeline supplies means more reliance on storage to meet demand.
 The CPUC authorized SoCalGas to increase inventory at Aliso Canyon from a maximum of 24.6 billion cubic feet (Bcf) to 34 Bcf to prepare for winter.
 The Energy Commission, CPUC, California ISO, and LADWP (members of the "technical assessment group") have jointly addressed the near-term reliability issues associated with Aliso Canyon through the Energy Commission's Integrated Energy Policy Report (IEPR) proceeding, beginning with the 2016 IEPR Update.
-The most recent analysis addresses short-term reliability issues for the summer of 2018 and winter 2018-2019 and provides a look back at winter 2017-2018.397
+The most recent analysis addresses short-term reliability issues for the summer of 2018 and winter 2018-2019 and provides a look back at winter 2017-2018.

-On August 8, 2018, California Attorney General Xavier Becerra, along with the California Air Resources Board (CARB), the County of Los Angeles, and the Los Angeles City
+On August 8, 2018, California Attorney General Xavier Becerra, along with the California Air Resources Board (CARB) and the County of Los Angeles, announced having reached a settlement to resolve their outstanding claims against SoCalGas from the massive gas well leak at Aliso Canyon.399

-397 Winter is defined as November 1 through March 31, and summer is April 1 to October 31.
+398 Winter is defined as November 1 through March 31, and summer is April 1 to October 31.
 These dates coincide with the traditional underground gas storage withdrawal and injection seasons for the natural gas industry.